GodaSaber/Machine-Learning-Projects-/README.md

 # 📊 Student Score Prediction – Linear Regression

 ## 📌 Project Overview
-This project predicts a student's score based on alot of feature.
+This project predicts a student's score based on alot of features like ['Attendance', 'Hours_Studied', 'Previous_Scores', 'Tutoring_Sessions', 'Peer_Influence', 'Parental_Involvement].
 I am use **Exploratory Data Analysis (EDA)** and a **Linear Regression model** to analyze the relationship and make predictions.

 ---